ryandurkoske/CarbonPluginExporter/README.md

 # Carbon Plugin Exporter

-**A simple CLI tool to export `.cs` plugin files and folders for Carbon Rust servers.**
+**A simple CLI tool to export `.cs` plugin files and folders from anywhere to your (Carbon) Rust development server.**
-It copies `.cs` files directly and automatically zips folders as `.cszip`, making it easy to hot reload during development.
+It copies `.cs` files directly and automatically zips folders as `.cszip`, so you dont have to drag, drop or zip them into the plugins folder manually.

 ---